Using the GitLab Platform in the Browser

 This is a way to work on different versions of the project at the same time.

-3. Make changes to the README file in the new branch and review the master branch
+3. Make changes to the README file in the new branch and review the main branch

-4. Create a merge request to merge your branch into the master branch
+4. Create a merge request to merge your branch into the main branch

-5. Review the merge request to merge your branch into master
+5. Review the merge request to merge your branch into main

 6. Complete the merge and check the resulting README file